coezbek/Switcheroo/README.md

 - [ ] Make it user configurable if single or double click is needed to switch to a window.
 - [ ] Make pinned windows configurable from the UI / Settings.
 - [ ] Allow to highlight some of the windows based on regex rules.
+- [ ] For left/app columns allow Alt+Shift+W to close all windows in that column.

 ## History